lindekaer/lindekaer.github.io/content/articles/browser-logs-from-selenium.md

   })().then(() => true)
 ```

-It workds, but is not the must concise.
+It works, but is not the must concise.
 If you have some ideas for improvement, please let me know!